KKBox: Development

 After launching KKBOX in Taiwan, the company expanded the music streaming service to Hong Kong and Macau in 2009, Japan in 2011, Malaysia, and Singapore in 2013.
 Starting from 2011, KKBOX received investment from KDDI Corporation, a Japanese telecom who holds 76% of the stocks; HTC Corporation, a smartphone company, and; GIC, a Singaporean Government fund.

 KKBOX has operated on Windows, Windows Media Center, Mac OS X, iOS, Android, Symbian, Bada, partly Java, and since 2015 Apple Watch.

 In 2006, the first KKBOX Music Awards ceremony was held in Taiwan.
 Various artists that have performed and been honored including Eason Chan, Jay Chou, Jolin Tsai, Apink, Sekai No Owari.
 In January 2017, KKBOX announced the winners of its 12th Annual KKBOX Music Awards.

 On September 15, 2023, KKBOX parent company, KKCompany, has acquired Taiwan Mobile myMusic streaming platform, in exchanged to have KKBOX available for Taiwan Mobile customers.

-KKBOX confirmed to close the service in Malaysia on December 31, 2024; leading to only Singapore as the only country outside Eastern Asia to operate the streaming platform.
+KKBOX shut down its services in Malaysia on December 31, 2024, leaving Singapore as the only country outside East Asia to operate the streaming platform.